-Israelis vote to decide on Netanyahu's record reign
+Israeli election exit polls give Netanyahu the advantage

-JERUSALEM (Reuters) - Prime Minister Benjamin Netanyahu tried to galvanize supporters into voting in Israel’s parliamentary election by playing up the prospects of his strongest rival, an ex-general who has pledged clean government, to deny him a fifth term.
+JERUSALEM (Reuters) - Prime Minister Benjamin Netanyahu was on course to securing a record fifth term with another right-wing coalition, Israeli TV exit polls indicated after voting ended on Tuesday, as both he and his principal rival claimed victory.

-Netanyahu, in power consecutively since 2009 after a first term from 1996 to 1999, is fighting for his political survival.
-He faces possible indictment in three corruption cases in which the right-wing leader has denied any wrongdoing.
+Netanyahu, in power consecutively since 2009, is fighting for his political survival.
+He faces possible indictment in three corruption cases, in which the right-wing Likud party leader has denied any wrongdoing.

-Final opinion polls on Friday showed Netanyahu, who heads the Likud party, falling behind his main rival, former military chief Benny Gantz of the Blue and White faction, but with an easier path to form a government.
+If he wins, Netanyahu, 69, will become the longest-serving prime minister in Israel’s 71-year history this summer.

-Some 2-1/2 hours before polling stations were due to close, Netanyahu tweeted that “data reaching us now” showed Blue and White with a four-seat advantage over Likud in the 120-member parliament.
+Exit polls on two of Israel’s three main TV channels showed that main challenger Benny Gantz’s Blue and White Party won slightly more seats that Likud in the 120-member parliament, while a third survey forecast a tie.

 During the campaign, the rival parties accused each other of corruption, fostering bigotry and being soft on security.